You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [32:35]

 Always giving yourself to the form, being one with things.
 In Buddhism, you know, there are many, many long lists.
 There's a whole book.
-Kanze, Edgar Kanze, made a whole book of Buddhist lists of shila, you know, the various practices.
-The ten this's and the eight that's and the thirty-sixth and the thirty-seventh and so forth.
-These are all very, these kind of categories, you'll find in Buddhism, are kind of academic way of looking at Buddhist practice.
-But in our actual life, we can't practice that way.
+Kanzi, Edward Kanzi, made a whole book of Buddhist lists of sila, you know, the various practices, the ten this's and the eight that's and the thirty-sixth and the thirty-seventh and so forth.
+These are all very, these kind of categories you'll find in Buddhism, our kind of academic way of looking at Buddhist practice.
+But in our actual life, we can't practice that way, you know.
 And how we actually practice is to have something to focus on.

 [33:51]

-In Buddhism, even though they had something like the 37 limbs of enlightenment, which are various practices, monks would just focus on one, one of those.
-And I practiced the whole 37 through that one, not try to take on this enormous amount of practices at once.
+In Buddhism, even though they had something like the 37 limbs of enlightenment, which are various practices, the monks would just focus on one.
+One of those.
+And I practiced the whole 37 through that one. not try to take on this enormous amount of practices at once.
 For our practice, zazen is our one focus.
 But we also study all of the various practices of Buddhism.
 So we understand it, you know, and we can see it from these various practices.
 So we should understand that.
-Today, you know, we can study our whole practice from the point of view of Dana.
+Today, you know, we can study our whole practice from the point of view of Donna.
 Next week, we can understand the whole practice from the point of view of Sheila.

 [34:57]